fwahlqvist/wdevbase/README.md

     3) Run build script "sudo ./bin/db-build"

+To install npm libraries you will need to

+    1) Login in with "vagrant ssh"

+    2) Go to root "cd /var/www"

+    3) Run build script "sudo ./bin/npm-build"

 ## URI's

 By utilizing the hostmanager vagrant plugin the follwing URL's will be used by default